 📍 Address: 231新北市新店區.

 Jin Mian Mountain

 NEIHU DISTRICT — This is a great trail for everybody.
 It's great for cheerful models seeking that perfect IG shot, cynical photographers escaping their thoughts, and everybody in between.
 It can get a little crowded at the top, but there are multiple ways up which spreads the traffic out nicely on the trail.

 BEITOU DISTRICT — I found this spot because suddenly a bunch of people started posting the same photo on Instagram.
 Was this place new?
 Was there something special at the top?
 Was this place the key to Instagram fame?

 Well this place didn't make me Instagram famous, but it did provide some awesome views of TianMu district.
 The rock formations are pretty cool and the way to the top was not difficult to hike at all.

 ZHONGSHAN DISTRICT — Most first-time tourists to Taiwan will likely visit Shilin Night Market, but what they're all missing out on is this epic view of it.
 They have no idea that this view is only a 30 minute walk from where they're stuffing their faces.

 There are two nice clearings on opposite sides of the mountain that are only about 10 minutes away from each other.
-The shot on the left points northeast.
-The shot on the right points southwest.

 There's also a pretty cool temple where a bunch of old folks chill and work out.
 It's loaded with equipment and KTV sets.
 It's an interesting vibe up there especially on the weekends.